masanchis/python-data-driven-decisions/README.md

 # python-data-driven-decisions
-Use Python, Pandas, Spark etc to demontrate that correlation can be used as a basis for decision making
+Use Python, Pandas, Spark etc to demontrate that correlation can be used as a basis for decision making.